lstalmir/VulkanProfiler/Docs/user_interface.rst

 The frame data is displayed in a form of a tree in the following hierarchy:

-#. **vkQueueSubmit** - The API call that submitted the command buffers in batches of VkSubmitInfos.
+#. **vkQueueSubmit**: The API call that submitted the command buffers in batches of VkSubmitInfos.
-#. **VkSubmitInfo** - A structure that contains a list of the submitted command buffers.
+#. **VkSubmitInfo**: A structure that contains a list of the submitted command buffers.
-#. **Command buffers** - VkCommandBuffer objects that are recorded lists of commands.
+#. **Command buffers**: VkCommandBuffer objects that are recorded lists of commands.
-#. **Render passes** - VkRenderPass objects, dynamic rendering passes, compute or transfer operations passes.
+#. **Render passes**: VkRenderPass objects, dynamic rendering passes, compute or transfer operations passes.
-#. **Pipelines** - VkPipeline objects defining state used for the subsequent commands.
+#. **Pipelines**: VkPipeline objects defining state used for the subsequent commands.
-#. **Drawcalls** - Commands that are executed on the GPU, e.g., vkCmdDraw, vkCmdDispatch.
+#. **Drawcalls**: Commands that are executed on the GPU, e.g., vkCmdDraw, vkCmdDispatch.

 On the right side of each tree node there is a measured time of the entire node.
 The node's background also indicates its contribution to the total frame time.